lucasedfc/clean-solid/README.md

 This is an Vanilla Typescript project on Vite for practice the exercises of the course SOLID principes and Clean Code.

-Clone or downlaod the project
+Clone or download the project

 ```
 yarn install